calm-canvas/origamiez-premium-free/README.md

 For issues, questions, or suggestions:
 - Open an issue on [GitHub Issues](https://github.com/yourusername/origamiez/issues)
-- Check existing documentation in `docs/` directory
+- Check the existing documentation in the `docs/` directory
-- Review WordPress plugin documentation for integrated plugins
+- Review the WordPress plugin documentation for integrated plugins

 ## Changelog